nejrariizviic/Nousish-Vera-Brand-Visuals/README.md

 ## Tools Used
-The following tools and software were used to create and edit the design materials for this project:
+The following tools were used to create and refine the visual materials in this project:

-- Adobe Photoshop – primary tool for all visual work, layout, retouching, and composition.
+- Adobe Photoshop – the primary software used for designing all visual elements.
+It was used for image editing, layout design, typography, and preparing the final assets for presentation.

-- Freepik Mockup Resources – used for generating high-quality promotional mockups.

-Each tool contributed to building a strong and cohesive visual identity for Noursish Vera.
+- Freepik – a platform used to source professional PSD mockups.
+These mockups were used to showcase how the designs, such as billboards and stickers, would appear in real promotional settings.
+Utilizing these resources allowed for a realistic visualization of the brand's final look.